Skip to main content

 Your TransUnion, Experian and Equifax scores are likely to be different as each of these companies use their own credit scoring system with different maximum scores (TransUnion’s score is out of 710, Experian’s is 999 and Equifax’s is 700).

-Each CRA assembles your report from information sent to them by lenders, credit card issuers and courts and local authorities.
-Lenders will have their own scoring criteria like CRAs, and will calculate a credit score based on their perception and interpretation of the information they hold.
+Each CRA assembles your report from information sent to them by financial organisations like banks, building societies, and insurers, as well as other bodies like local authorities and courts.
+Organisations will have their own scoring criteria like CRAs, and will calculate a credit score based on their perception and interpretation of the information they hold.

 Return to Top